≡ Menu

-I have written before about how much interest you’d earn on a million pounds.
-But how do you make your million pounds in the first place?
+A popular daydream for anyone with access to a compound interest calculator is working out how much interest you’d earn on a million pounds.
+But how do you make a million pounds in the first place?

-You could marry a millionaire, but if you’re the sort of woman prepared to do this (sorry, I’ve never seen it happen to a cash-strapped man!) you’re probably too busy getting a fake tan and learning about the offside rule to read Monevator.
+You could marry a millionaire, but if you’re the sort of person looking to do that then you’re too busy at the gym or on the ski slopes to read Monevator.

 You could win the lottery.
 Good luck!
-Mathematically, it’s illogical to even try, but £1 a week won’t hurt.
+Mathematically it’s illogical to even try, but £2 a week won’t hurt.
+Or you could buy a few Premium Bonds.

-You could start a business, but beware that’s very risky, whatever they say.
+You could start a business, but beware that’s very risky.
 (On that score, don’t blog to get rich.
 You’ll starve).

-Some people have made money out of developing property, but once you get beyond owning your own home this is really another form of business.
+Some people make by developing property.
+However once you get beyond owning your own home this is really another form of business.

 That leaves saving your surplus income and investing it to make your million.